Doctor of Philosophy in Biomedical Science – Integrative Physiology

 • Application review begins December 1 each year.
 Only complete applications with all accompanying documents will be reviewed.
 Applications are reviewed until all available slots are filled.

-Unique to the Biomedical Sciences: Integrative Physiology Program is that students should contact the members of the Integrative Physiology and Neuroscience department that they may be interested in working with.
-Because of the limited number of laboratory slots, it is important that students have identified someone they may wish to work with prior to review of admissions documents.
+Unique to the Biomedical Sciences: the Integrative Physiology Program recommends that students contact the members of the Integrative Physiology and Neuroscience department that they may be interested in working with.
+Due to the limited number of laboratory slots, it is important that students have identified someone they may wish to work with prior to review of admissions documents.
 Students are permitted to do rotations and may select to change laboratories after admissions.
-Application review begins December 1 each year.
-Only complete applications with all accompanying documents will be reviewed.
-Applications are reviewed until all available slots are filled.

 If a student is interested in neuroscience, they should apply to the PhD program in Neuroscience not the PhD in Biomedical Sciences: Integrative Physiology.